 The course will run over two consecutive days and topic delivery will be lecture based.
 Lecture handouts and more than 150 multiple choice questions will be provided.
 There will also be a dedicated MCQ session held on the weekend.

 Participants are encouraged to formulate questions and are welcome to discuss it during the lectures.

-Feedback from 2015 and 2016 have consistently shown that more than 90% of the participants rated the course either very good or excellent for FRACP exam preparation and would highly recommend it to others.
+Feedback from past participants have consistently shown that more than 90% of the participants rated the course either very good or excellent for FRACP exam preparation and would highly recommend it to others.

 The Revise Nephrology course is aimed at providing a comprehensive understanding of renal medicine including dialysis and transplantation.
 While common conditions in various medical sub-specialties are relatively well understood for e.g. CCF and ACS in Cardiology, COPD and respiratory failure in Respiratory Medicine or cirrhosis in Gastroenterology etc., many of the common cases one comes across in Nephrology e.g. work up of acute kidney injury, differential diagnosis of glomerulonephritis, nephrotic syndrome and the various renal tubular acidosis are not well understood.